MikeHughesKent/PyFibreBundle/docs/source/super_res.rst

     pyb.set_sr_multi_normalisation(True)
     pyb.set_sr_normalisation_images(normalisationImgs)

 In this case, a different TRILIN normalisation/background correction is applied to each shifted image independently.
 If multi-normalisation is used, this overrides ``set_sr_norm_to_backgrounds`` or ``set_sr_norm_to_images`` since it will inherently ensure that each image is corrected to be of the same mean intensity.
+This may offer an improvement over correcting on the basis of the mean background image intensities (i.e. using ``pyb.set_norm_to_backgrounds``)
+in cases where the coupling efficiency of individual cores varies across the set of shifted images.

 These options must be set prior to calibration.